25prabhu10/notes/docs/Languages/Markdown/Code.md

 ## Syntax Highlighting

-You can define the language to be used for syntax highlighting by adding name on the opening tag.
+You can define the language to be used for syntax highlighting by adding name on the opening tag

 Like...